buiquanghuy23103/note-to-myself/README.md

 * Use [express-generator-typescript](https://www.npmjs.com/package/express-generator-typescript) to generate a basic NodeJS template with TypeScript.

+* Use [bcrypt](https://github.com/kelektiv/node.bcrypt.js) to generate password hashes.

+* Use [express-async-error](https://github.com/davidbanham/express-async-errors) to eliminate try/catch blocks.
+Because of the library, we do not need the next(exception) call anymore.
+The library handles everything under the hood.
+If an exception occurs in an async route, the execution is automatically passed to the error handling middleware.

 ## React Unit Testing

 * [How to Write Unit Tests for Asynchronous Redux Thunk](https://decembersoft.com/posts/how-to-unit-test-redux-thunks/)